cewing/codefellows_f2_python/source/session08.rst

     RuntimeError                              Traceback (most recent call last)
     <ipython-input-47-de2c0c873dfc> in <module>()
           1 with Context(False) as foo:
-          2     print 'This is in the context'
+          2     print(u'This is in the context')
-    ----> 3     raise RuntimeError('this is the error message')
+    ----> 3     raise RuntimeError(u'this is the error message')
           4
     RuntimeError: this is the error message